 Not everyone has the time or desire to make their own green cleaning supplies.
 So when the time crunch is on where do you turn?
 Pre-made, commercially available, natural cleaners of course!
 I use these all the time, especially for laundry detergent and dish soap.
 My favorite brand of green cleaning products is Seventh Generation.
 They are a B-corp and local (to me) company.
 I love their products and their philosophy!
 However, if you aren’t Seventh Gen fan or can’t find them Method, and Mrs. Meyer’s Clean Day are also great options.

 Castile soap is a major part of many natural personal care recipes and green cleaning recipes.
 It’s a wonderful soap that doesn’t have have any sulfuricants.
 It’s made simply from oil, such as olive oil, and sodium hydroxide and comes in both liquid and bar form.
 Use it as a base for your favorite green cleaning recipes or all by itself.

 Broom (and dustpan)

-Sweeping, while not a fun activity is definitely on of the most satisfying for me.
+Sweeping, while not a fun activity is definitely one of the most satisfying for me.
 There’s just something nice about seeing your freshly swept floor all clean…you know for the 2 minutes it will stay that way before someone walks on it.
-Not only is your broom good for actually, physically removing dirt and debris, it’s also through folk lore associated with removing negative energies.
+Not only is your broom good for actually, physically removing dirt and debris, it’s also through folklore associated with removing negative energies.
 So next time you are sweeping, envision yourself sweeping away black, negative energies and leaving only “clean” positive energy in your home.
-This practice works best if you walk in a counter clockwise direction as you sweep, as this is the direction of banishing.
+This practice works best if you walk in a counterclockwise direction as you sweep, as this is the direction of banishing.